 The conservative mobilizations focusing against gender equality and the fight on schools curricula and the use of human rights language is a key point to be considered when discussing the future of gender equality and women’s rights in the region.

-This blog is the second in a series capturing the discussions from our Working Together: Human Rights and the Sustainable Development Goals exploring the potential of human rights to realize the SDGs.
+This blog is the second in a series capturing the discussions from our British Academy Funded, Working Together: Human Rights and the Sustainable Development Goals exploring the potential of human rights to realize the SDGs.
 You can see the first, by Brenda Kelly on FGM, here.